 More recently, following all of the DONDA playbacks in Atlanta, this list appeared online too.
 These are all unconfirmed, but pretty likely, considering the album has had two spins at the Mercedes Benz Stadium already.

 Kanye tends to have a strong hold on production, but French artist Gesaffelstein has revealed he’s worked on the project -- namely the new track "No Child Left Behind", which premiered last night as part of a Beats by Dre advert during the 2021 NBA finals starring track and field sprinter Sha’Carri Richardson.

 What’s the DONDA tracklist look like?

 Eagle-eyed fans have noticed that a Yeezy-adjacent tracklist popped up on Tyler, the Creator’s IG story recently.
 Is it legit?
 We don’t know yet.
-It does feature the aforementioned “No Child Left Behind” , it didn’t include Dr Dre collaboration “Glory”, a teaser for which arrived in a Beats by Dre advert last night (5 August).
+Although it does feature the aforementioned “No Child Left Behind” , it didn’t include Dr Dre collaboration “Glory”, a teaser for which arrived in a Beats by Dre advert last night (5 August).
 There are so many swirling, unconfirmed tracklist at the moment that no single one is actually reliable, so check back here when we get on from the source.

 Who created the DONDA artwork?

 Louise Bourgeois is the artist behind Kanye’s rumoured DONDA artwork.
 The legendary French-American artist is known best for her large-scale sculptures, particularly her spider pieces, which usually stretch across whole spaces in her gallery exhibitions.
 Bourgeois died in 2010, but her work was often a metaphor for motherhood, which may explain why Kanye could have chosen her as the artist to visually represent an album dedicated to his late mother.